florentpoujol/php_extensions_cheat_sheet/readme.md

 - [php2zep](https://github.com/springlchy/php2zep)

 For both it is expected to need to pass over the generated code to make sure it is the most optimized.

+### Performance

+From various personal benchmarks, an extension created with Zephir will be at least 2 times faster than the same code in the PHP userland.
+Which is great considering the low amount of time it takes to go from PHP to Zephir, but it's still far slower than native extensions.

+Two frameworks have been built with Zephir: [Phalcon](https://phalconphp.com) and [Ice](https://www.iceframework.org).
+From a benchmark of many PHP frameworks ([GitHub](https://github.com/kenjis/php-framework-benchmark) and [including Ice](https://www.iceframework.org/doc/introduction/benchmark)) we can see that they perform much better than Symphony or Laravel but they are still championed by some lightweight plain-PHP frameworks.